details

 open |

 boolean | When present, the content is visible.
-Can be toggled by user interaction or JavaScript. |
+Toggled by user interaction or JavaScript. |

 name |

-string | Groups details elements together.
+string | Groups details elements.
 Only one with the same name can be open at a time. |

 JavaScript API

-The <details> element can be controlled programmatically:
+The <details> element can be controlled programmatically via the open property and the toggle event.

 Events